Know your air 24/7

 AirTrack helps you make healthier choices

-Whether you're running, cycling, or hiking, AirTrack provides personalised insights into how the air around you affects your health and performance.
-By tracking real-time pollution levels through AirTrack’s air map, we help you make healthier choices, optimise your workouts, and protect your long-term health.
+Whether you're running, cycling, commuting, or simply at home, AirTrack provides personalised insights into how the air around you affects your health and performance.
+By tracking real-time pollution levels 24/7 indoors and outdoors we help you make healthier daily choices, optimise your workouts, and protect your long-term health.

 • 26+ sports